bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

     # They can also be saved to file
     bk.output_file("output_filename.html", title="Hello World!")

-To create a new Bokeh plot (with optional plot parameters) is use the `figure` function:
+To create a new Bokeh plot (with optional plot parameters) use the `figure` function:

 .. code-block:: python